0x686c70/COpro/README.md

-This will be a scrapy-base practice spider proj respository.
+This is a django practice proj respository.

 # welcome here